GoogleCloudPlatform/datacatalog-tag-engine/apps/usage_tracking/README.md

 This folder contains a series of cloud functions that generate an event click stream in BigQuery based on Data Catalog user activity:

-1) `entry_views`: which users have viewed which entries in the catalog over time
+1) `entry_clicks`: which users have clicked on which entries in the catalog over time
 2) `tag_creates`: which users have created a tag on which entries in the catalog over time
 3) `tag_updates`: which users have updated a tag on which entries in the catalog over time
 4) `tag_deletes`: which users have deleted a tag on which entries in the catalog over time